SimpleITK/SimpleITK/docs/source/FilterTemplates.rst

 Image Filter Templates ReadMe
 =============================

-This document outlines the system used to generate SimpleITK files using json data files in conjunction with the template .h and .cxx files.
+This section outlines the system used to generate SimpleITK  source code using an "Expand Template Generator" system.
+It uses `Jinja <https://jinja.palletsprojects.com/>`_ as a template engine with
+YAML configuration files, template files for .h and .cxx files.

 ..
     .. contents:: On this page